futursolo/sketchbook/docs/language.rst

         <p>Thank you for visiting.</p>
     </main>

-When :code:`main.html` being drawn, it will ask the sketch finder to find :code:`layout.html` and update all the blocks in :code:`layout.html` with the blocks in :code:`main.html`.
-The other content outside the blocks in :code:`main.html` can be accessed using :code:`self.body` in :code:`layout.html`.
+When :code:`main.html` is being drawn, it will ask the sketch finder to find :code:`layout.html` and update all the blocks in :code:`layout.html` with blocks in :code:`main.html`.
+Other content outside blocks in :code:`main.html` can be accessed using :code:`self.body` in :code:`layout.html`.

 .. hint::

-    If the inheritance is not enabled, the :code:`block` statement has no effect.
+    If Inheritance is not enabled, the :code:`block` statement has no effect.

 .. important::